ciads-ut/transfer-learning-ner/README.md

 Instructions for obtaining the other datasets used in the paper are found in each of the corresponding dataset directories, together with directions for where to place them.
-The file locations should correspond to those listed in the file `src/file_locations.cfg`.
+The file locations will correspond to those listed in the file `src/file_locations.cfg`.
 Ritter's Twitter dataset, the MIT Movie Corpus and the MIT Restaurant Corpus can be downloaded and are already in the CONLL 2003 format.
 The remaining datasets are in different